 The EDLB(r) and EDDB(r) functions provide a uniform approach to quantify chemical bonding and resonance, multicenter electron sharing and aromaticity within one theoretical paradigm.
 There are several important features that set the EDDB method apart from other measures of electron delocalization in aromatic rings:

-EDDB(r) can be used for study of almost all types of aromaticity found in the literature;
+Versality − EDDB can be used to study of almost all types of aromaticity found in the literature.

-EDDB(r) gives similar predictions to multicenter index but is much less computationally expensive.
+Effectiveness − EDDB gives similar predictions to MCI but is much less computationally expensive.